González Padín: Origins

 In October 1884, José González Padín, an enterprising merchant, Spanish by birth, opened a jewelry store in a location on Calle Fortaleza at Old San Juan.
-Ladies in crinoline skirts and men with curling mustaches came in horse-drawn carriages to visit this great new bazaar of novelties.
 Fortaleza Street was considered the commercial center of Old San Juan.
 A few years later, Don Jose González Padín became associated with his brother, Don Anselmo González Padín, who joined the business with the Padin brothers' nephews.
-They were these, Don Anselmo Lores and Don Fernando Fernández, together with Don Manuel Alvarez Santos and Don Angel Rolan, who gave great impetus to the business.
+They were these, Don Anselmo Lores and Don Fernando Fernández, together with Don Manuel Alvarez Santos and Don Angel Rolan, who gave impetus to the business.
 As the business continued to grow, the original facade was modernized and was expanded to the top floor of the building it occupied.
 Thus becoming the first González Padín store featuring large glass windows: in those days it was considered a revolution in the construction of commercial facades.
 For this reason it was baptized by the public as "the glass corner.”
 Cash registers were added, and it now had, its main attraction, the first electrical advertisement in any store in Puerto Rico.
 This advertisement became so popular that people also called Padín "the store of 300 light bulbs".

 In 1912, the firm became González Padín y Co., Incorporated, and then Mr. Anselmo González Padin withdrew from the company, remaining, however, on the Island with his relatives.
 Don Jose González Padin then assumed the primary presidency of the firm.
 As the store had grown so much, it was necessary to make an extension to the premises, and the store extended to the Matienzo passage, to the three-story building next to the one it occupied.
 The first elevator for commercial use inside a store in San Juan was installed there.
 A soda fountain was also installed, the first in an establishment of its kind.
 The company would also later on open stores in Mayagüez and Ponce.

 In 1923, at a cost of $750,000, González Padín would move to a new building which was built in the Main Plaza of San Juan, and would open their flagship store which became the "First Commercial Skyscraper" in Puerto Rico.
 San Juan finally had a large department store, facing the Plaza de Armas.
 The company continued its pioneering work in many details that were later on commonly used by businesses on the island.
 It was the first store to offer the home delivery service, and to have "a price for everyone", as the fixed price system that later on governed commerce on the island.